YOU54F/cypress-docker/README.md

 If no option is provided is will default to development

-In order to setup development, you will need compass locally running and your URI_ROOT should be set.
+In order to setup development, you will need a website locally running and your URI_ROOT should be set.

 `export URI_ROOT=<your_root_url>`